Live in New York (Joe Cocker album)

-Live in New York is a live album from Joe Cocker, recorded in New York's Central Park on July 12, 1980, to an audience of 20,000 people.
+Live in New York is a live album from English singer Joe Cocker, recorded in New York's Central Park on July 12, 1980, to an audience of 20,000 people.
 Originally the album was released in Australia and Japan only (in Japan as Spirit of Live Concert).
 It was reissued on CD in Australia by Mushroom Records in 1999.